Are you wondering how you might observe Saint Teresa of Calcutta's feast day on September 5th?

 We talked bit about the three stripes on Mother Teresa's sari (and our candles), how the Missionaries of Charity live their calling, and how we can model some of our choices after theirs.

-Mother Teresa’s Nazareth Prayer for the Family as found on Catholic prayers Online.
+We also prayed Mother Teresa’s Nazareth Prayer for the Family as found on Catholic prayers Online.

 Heavenly Father,